cdwilson/cdwilson.dev/content/about/index.md

 I'm passionate about technology that makes electronics more approachable and accessible to everyone.

-In my spare time, I'm bootstrapping [Common Ground Electronics](https://cgnd.dev/), a small electronics design consultancy.
+In my spare time, I'm bootstrapping [Common Ground Electronics](https://cgnd.dev/), a boutique embedded systems engineering services firm.

 I spent most of my career working as a hardware design engineer specializing in embedded systems designed for the Internet of Things.